 - The proprietor and members of the board will complete appropriate safeguarding and child protection (including online) training at induction. - The Board of Directors will approve this policy at each review and hold the head teacher to account for its implementation. - The proprietor will appoint a Director to monitor the effectiveness of this policy in conjunction with the full Board of Directors.
-The DSL cannot also be the Director with responsibility for child protection.
+The DSL cannot also be the Director with responsibility for child protection. - If an allegation of abuse is made against the head teacher, the designated Director for safeguarding will act as the 'case manager'. - The Chief Operating Officer along with the Safeguarding Lead and school's senior leadership team, is responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off-site providers and provisions that their safeguarding arrangements are secure and in keeping with Keeping Children Safe in Education (KCSiE).
+This school use the following alternative or off-site providers and has written evidence of safeguarding arrangements.

-- If an allegation of abuse is made against the head teacher, the appointed safeguarding Director will act as the 'case manager'. - The director of safeguarding along with the Safeguarding Lead and school's senior leadership team, is responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off-site providers and provisions that their safeguarding arrangements are secure and in keeping with Keeping Children Safe in Education (KCSiE).
-This school use the following alternative or off-site providers and has written evidence of safeguarding arrangements. - The full responsibilities of the Proprietor and Board if Directors are set out in Part Two of KCSiE - The management of safeguarding.
-The proprietor should read Part Two of KCSiE to ensure that the school is fully compliant with its statutory safeguarding responsibilities.
+The full responsibilities of the proprietor are set out in Part Two of KCSiE - The management of safeguarding.
+All proprietors and board directors should read Part Two of KCSiE to ensure that the school is fully compliant with its statutory safeguarding responsibilities.